opendp/smartnoise-sdk/sql/tests/README.md

 * `sqlserver`
 * `spark` - can use all datasets, but requires `export TEST_SPARK=1`

 The service-hosted SQL engines, `pandas` and `sqlserver`, will be connected, if the connections are configured locally.
-See this [for more information](tests/sdk/engines/README.md).
+See this [for more information](tests/engines/README.md).

-The GitHub Actions CI runners for SQL Server and Postgres will automatically install and run these engines.
+The GitHub Actions CI runners for SQL Server, Postgres, and Spark will automatically install and run these engines.

+Note that the `connections-unit.yml` can be configured to use different table names in the database, and the unit test fixture will automatically update test queries and metadata to use the appropriate table name.
+In the default local and CI builds for Postgres, we map `PUMS_dup` to `pums.pums.pums_dup` to test three part names, and we install `PUMS_null` in postgres `public` schema and point to `pums` (with no schema) to test public schema search path resolution.
+You can check the `connections-unit.yaml` under `tests/setup/postgres` to see the syntax.

 ## Test Against Multiple Engines